carriegale2710/todos-app/front-end/README.md

 ## Change logs

-- Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the say.
-Be specific about the changes that have happened for that day.
+- Write a paragraph labelled with the date every day you work on the project

-### 13/02/2022 - {Theme of changes if applicable}

-- Extended the expiry time of JWT tokens on the backend
-- Added users to cohort response payload
-- Centralized API base URL on frontend using the proxy `package.json` property

----
+- Discuss what you've done for the day.
+- Be specific about the changes that have happened for that day.

+### 01/07/2025 - UI Design assets

+- Wireframe diagram to show component nesting on TaskPage.
+- Updated mockups of components in Figma.
+- Defined userflows by creating interactive Figma prototype to simulate basic functionality.
+- View assets in [ui-design](/ui-design) for more info.

+### 01/07/2025 - Styling imports (style2)

+- Cleaned up documentation in ui-design folder.
+- Updated color palette and typography for mixins variables and global styling in `index.scss`
+- Imported `normalize.css` for browser rendering consistency.
+- Conducted research on design patterns for React.

+### 02/07/2025 - Styling + Documentation Refactoring (style2)

+- Merged changes from `style2` to main branch

+Documentation:

+- Used a template to better structure both back-end [README.md](../README.md) and front-end file (this one).
+- Moved more UX/UI design related documentation to new [README.md](/ui-design/README.md).
+- Trying better naming convention for commit messages eg. docs: message

+Styling:

+- Refactored scss module files for : Button, TaskCard, TaskList, CategoryList, Header, CategoryTag and Form Modals.
+- Used mixins and partials to decouple style classes so for custom themes in future iterations (eg. game vs business theme)
+- Removed duplicated code/clutter and remove unused styling classes.
+- Fixed alignment and sizing issues with grids and flexboxes.

+Features:

+- QuotesCard: Deleted the quotes feature as planning to move to backend for security reasons.
+- DataSummary: Created this to separate context logic from TaskPage ('making it dumber') _new_
+- Button component: Fixed up hover bug for shadows.
+Refactored how callback functions are passed in.
+- CategoryTag: Conditional rendering: Changes to 'Edit' on hover.
+- TaskList: Created a `List vs Grid View` feature: Toggle Button changes display layout -> rows vs cards _new_

 ## What did you struggle with?